eclipse-heimlig/heimlig/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are very welcome.
-Please file issues and create pull requests here on GitHub.
+Feel free to file issues and create pull requests here on GitHub.

 ## License